JosephLeeMalone/AWS-Portfolio/README.md

-# portfolio
+# Joseph Malone's portfolio

-This is my professional portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS.